Joan Alexander: Later life and career

 Following her divorce from White, Alexander married surgeon Robert Crowley.
 Author and screenwriter Jane Stanton Hitchcock (born as Jane Crowley) is their daughter.
 After that second marriage ended in divorce, Alexander in 1954 or 1955 married Arthur Stanton, chairman of the Orangeburg, New York-based World-Wide Volkswagen, at the time the distributor of Volkswagen and Audi vehicles in New York, New Jersey, and Connecticut, and which helped introduce the Volkswagen Beetle to the U.S. Stanton, who died January 20, 1987, adopted Alexander and Crowley's daughter, Jane when she was 9 years old.
 The couple's other children were sons Adam (died 1993) and Timothy.
 The Stantons entertained at their Manhattan apartment on the Upper East Side and their home in East Hampton, New York; their daughter told The New York Times that author George Plimpton proposed to his future wife, Freddy Espy, at one party there, that composer Leonard Bernstein sometimes performed at the piano, and that comedy playwright Neil Simon wrote a sketch for the daughter's 21st birthday.

 Alexander appeared on television as a regular panelist on the 1951–1955 ABC-TV game show The Name's the Same.
 She appeared on Broadway in Poor Richard by Jean Kerr in 1964.

 In April 2008, Alexander filed a lawsuit against financial adviser Kenneth I. Starr, alleging the late Stanton had left Alexander a $70 million estate which, according to court paper, Starr used inappropriately and squandered.

 Death

 Alexander died on May 21, 2009, at the age of 94 from an intestinal blockage.
-She is survived by her son Timothy Stanton, his wife Agnes Stanton and grandsons Liam and Conrad Stanton as well as her daughter, Jane Stanton Hitchcock.
+She was survived by her son Timothy Stanton, his wife Agnes Stanton and grandsons Liam and Conrad Stanton as well as her daughter, Jane Stanton Hitchcock.